The Best Fresh Orange Margarita

 - 1 oz fresh lime juice

-- 1.5 oz tequila about 1 shot glass
+- 1.5 oz tequila blanco (1 standard shot glass)

-- 1.5 oz Cointreau about 1 shot; triple sec would also work
+- 1.5 oz Cointreau (1 standard shot glass) triple sec would also work

-- ½ to 1 oz simple syrup depending on preference
+- ½ to 1 oz simple syrup (1 to 2 tbsp) depending on preference

 Instructions